turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

-You can also chain properities that you want to transition.
+You can also chain properties that you want to transition.
 Let's change the `border-radius` at the same time as the `background-color`, and set them to different duration speeds.

 ```css
 div {